clearlinux/clear-linux-documentation/source/get-started/compatibility-check.rst

 ##############################################

 Before installing |CL-ATTR|, check your host system's processor and EFI firmware compatibility.
-To check Compatibility, choose one of the following paths:
+To check compatibility, choose one of the following paths:

 * From a system with a Linux\* OS installed, follow the instructions to :ref:`check-compatibility-steps`.